What is ACT Therapy?

 So what does mindfulness have to do with acceptance and commitment therapy?
-The goal of ACT therapy is to increase your psychological flexibility through focusing on the present moment and becoming more mindful.
-Not only is “being present” one of the six core processes of ACT therapy, but imparting more mindful behaviors and responses is important when building more mental flexibility.
-Practicing mindfulness can also help you discover your values and set goals.
+The ACT approach in this type of therapy is to increase your psychological flexibility by focusing on the present moment and becoming more mindful.
+Not only is “being present” one of the six core processes of ACT therapy, but imparting more mindful behaviors and responses are important when building more mental flexibility.
+Practicing mindfulness exercises can also help you discover your values and set goals.

 How to Find an ACT Therapist?

 When starting your search for an ACT therapist, look for a licensed and experienced therapist or professional counselor who has gone through ACT training.
 While there is no official certification for therapists providing ACT, mental-health professionals can gain skills in this area through peer counseling, workshops and other training programs.
 Be sure to ask about their experience and approach during your initial conversation.